Seasoned beachcombers and shelling connoisseurs know that the Outer Banks of North Carolina are home to some of the best shelling. Do you?

 The good news is that some of the best shelling found on the East Coast is located on the barrier islands that run along the Atlantic.
 Guess what?
 The Outer Banks is a string of barrier islands along the North Carolina coastline, so you’re already on the right track.

 Carova, thanks to its limited accessibility and shallow, sloping ocean floor line, makes a desirable shelling spot.
-Coquina Beach on the southern tip of Nags Head offers up what its name promises: lots of coquina clam shells spread upon the shoreline.
+Coquina Beach on the southern tip of Nags Head offers what its name promises: lots of coquina clam shells spread upon the shoreline.

 If you’re up for a day trip to Ocracoke Island, you’ll quickly see why it’s named one of the 10 Best U.S. Shelling Beaches by Travel + Leisure.